pymover/pymover-script/README.md

 Adjust settings: (Not implemented yet).
 Exit: Close the application.

-(GIF: Navigating the menu and selecting “Run.”)

 ## File Monitoring and Management
 Continuously monitors the specified source directory for new files.
 Automatically moves new files to the destination directory.
 Skips files that already exist in the destination folder.

-(GIF: Watching a new file appear in the source folder and being moved to the destination.)

 ## Console Logging